 While there, he began feeling incredible parallels between the Holocaust in which his grandfather was murdered and the Rwandan genocide.
 Later that year, Jonathan decided to return to Rwanda on his own accord to work on a personal project about women who were raped during the genocide and had a child as a result.

 He returned with Jules Shell to find that there are an estimated 20,000 children who were born as a result of sexual crimes during the genocide.
 The mothers of these children -- many of whom contracted the HIV/AIDS virus -- had largely been shunned by their communities and their few surviving relatives due to the stigma of rape and "having a child of a militia."
 Many of the mothers expressed the desire for their children to have a brighter future but are unable to provide for their education.
 Forced into poverty, they are unable to pay the annual $350 for their children to attend secondary school.
-Foundation Rwanda was officially started in July of 2008.
+Foundation Rwanda was fiscally sponsored in 2007 and officially got 501c3 status, July, 2008.
+As of 2015, Foundation Rwanda is an official program of Survivors Fund (SURF).